sourcegraph/srclib/MAKE.md

 ## Phase 1.
 Configure

-First, `src config` determines *what to do* using a combination of the Srcfile manual configuration file (if present) and the scanners available in the SRCLIBPATH.
+First, `src config` configures the project by combining the Srcfile manual configuration file (if present) and the list of source units produced by the scanners it invokes.

 1. Read the manual configuration in Srcfile, if present.
 1. Determine which scanners to run, based on the list of default scanners and